b0noI/dialog_converter/README.md

 ## Bad dialog examples

-In order to understand a "simple dialog" requirements let me show the example of dialogues that are not satisfying above requirements:
+In order to understand a "simple dialog" requirements let me show the example of the dialogue that is not satisfying above requirements:

     L280 +++$+++ u2 +++$+++ m0 +++$+++ CAMERON +++$+++ There.
     L277 +++$+++ u2 +++$+++ m0 +++$+++ CAMERON +++$+++ Well, there's someone I think might be --